 Step 1 Inspecting And Upgrading Your Home’s Building Envelope

 Heating our houses is the largest user of home energy.
-Your home’s building shell is inspected for its air leakage rate and insulation.
+Your home’s building shell will need to be inspected for locations of air leakage, air leakage rate, and insulation levels.
 Upgrades may include insulation in the basement, walls, exposed floors, and attic, along with window and door upgrades, and sealing and draft-proofing cracks and gaps around your home.

 Air leakage control: Air leakage can account for as much as 40% of the heat loss in our houses.
 Sealing cracks and gaps reduces this leakage.
 Air-sealing is done around windows, doors, vents, electrical and plumbing fixtures that bridge the interior and exterior of your home.

-Insulation: High insulation levels in the thermal boundary from the outdoors is the most reliable way to keep the heat in.
+Insulation: High insulation levels in the thermal barrier of your home is the most reliable way to keep the heat in.
 Insulating the attic, basement, and exterior walls helps stop heat from either leaving your home in winter or entering your home in summer.

-Windows: Replacing old inefficient windows with high-efficiency windows, like triple-glazed units with dense gas insulation and Low-E coatings, greatly improves efficiency and comfort.
+Windows: Replacing old inefficient windows with high-efficiency windows, like double-glazed units with dense gas insulation and Low-E coatings, greatly improves efficiency and comfort.
+When in doubt, look for the ENERGY STAR label for high-efficiency units.

 Ducts: Though not technically part of a home’s building envelope, in homes with centrally ducted HVAC-systems, air-sealing and insulating ducts can improve the efficiency of heating, cooling, and ventilation systems.